-AARE makes the following funding available to SIGs each year upon application and selection.
+AARE provides an annual funding scheme to Special Interest Groups (SIGs) each year upon application and selection.

 - An event with a special guest presenter, who can provide a talk on a specific subject.
 This could even be a well-respected overseas academic attending virtually.

 - A mini Theory Workshop, where a series of speakers present on a particular theme.

 - A hybrid event that allows for participants to meet in smaller venues across multiple sites (observing covid-safe practices) and includes the simultaneous use of online platforms.